Dacia Sandero: Problemi al Cambio Manuale – Rumorosità e Marce Dure

 Main symptoms:

-• "Scratching" sensation when engaging gears.
+• "Grinding" sensation when engaging gears.

 • Mechanical noises while driving.